livdroid/roomz/README.md

 ## Todo

+Currently working on the insert-new-contact branch Finish adding contact feature.
+-> string DQE

 Update tests with the migration.

-Add some fancy MotionLayout, POs love some animations.
+Add some fancy MotionLayout.
 UI tests, could be fun.

-Firebase remote config because why not.

 Room x Coroutines when you don't have to try 3000 lib versions to make it work (: